bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

-* (2/10) Please fill this quick [poll](https://forms.gle/g4wadCyof52gdcrL9) to let me know how the course is going for you.
 * (2/10) Student solutions to HW2 are posted below.
 * (2/9) HW3 is posted below and is due Friday, Feb 16 by 5pm.